PedrolitoLsg/DAPYTHON-OPC-P9/README.md

 # OPCP9
 ## LitReview
-Lit Review is a web app using the Django framework that
+Lit Review is a web app using the Django framework allowing users to exchange and publish reviews about books.

 ### Overview